Social Media 101: The Ultimate Guide to Growing Your Business with Social Media Marketing

 Posting times for TikTok vary quite a bit more than any other social media platforms as the most active times are 6 AM, 9 AM to 11 AM, 3 PM to 7 PM, 9 PM to 11 PM, and 2 AM.

 It’s not only important to brand yourself by adding originality to your TikToks, but you also want to create a username other users will recognize if they search for you or come across a piece of your content on their FYP.

 You want individuals to remember you and your interesting content!

 These six platforms share many similarities when it comes to each algorithm and maximizing your marketing efforts, but it’s important to remember what features make each platform unique so you can maximize your strategy.

 Each distinctive algorithm can help you leverage your social media profiles by knowing what happens behind just posting, captions, and likes.

-Now you can apply this knowledge to your social media marketing plan and maybe try out a new platform you don’t already have.
+Now you can apply this knowledge to your social media marketing plan and maybe try out a marketing tool you don’t already have.

 Topics: B2B Marketing, Content Marketing, Digital Marketing, Social Media